 For 26 years the painting was lying in somebody’s attic unappreciated.
 Today it is considered to be one of the XX century masterpieces displayed in Museum of Modern Art, New York.

 Henri Rousseau described his painting:

 A wandering Negress, a mandolin player, lies with her jar beside her, overcome by fatigue in a deep sleep.
-A lion chances to pass by, picks up her scent yet does not devour her.
+A lion chance to pass by picks up her scent yet does not devour her.
 There is a moonlight effect, very poetic.

-Rousseau mixed different cultures, the gypsy is wearing an oriental costume, bedside her there is a mandolin, an Italian instrument.
+Rousseau mixed different cultures, the gipsy is wearing an oriental costume, bedside her there is a mandolin, an Italian instrument.
 The lion hair is growing in an opposite direction, the face is more of a sheep face than a lion.
 It looks like a desert, yet there’s water behind them.
-No foot print of the gypsy.
-The mysterious painting arises a lot question to the viewer.
+No footprint of the gipsy.
+The mysterious painting arises a lot of question to the viewer.
 Who is the gipsy girl?
 Where did she come from?
 What is her relationship with the lion?

 To me, the painting of the Sleeping Gypsy is about dreaming, about the peaceful moments during our sleep when we feel very safe and cosy … in between the two worlds of wakefulness and sleep.
 I chose the bed linen as the product to emphasise the idea of shelter and protection.
 A place where nothing wrong will happen to us.

 The composition of the painting is horizontal (triangle shape, the rule of 1/3 applied), what makes it very peaceful with the horizontal lines of the mountains and the water in the background.
 The stripes on the gipsy go horizontally, yet on the pillow, the same pattern is used vertically.
 There is a contrast between the danger (lion) and the peace (sleeping gipsy).

 THE MAKING OFF